keironchaudhry/milestone-project-2/p2_README.md

         * For consistency, added a <header> tag into both HTML pages and nested <nav> elements within them.

     5. Javascript code was generally quite repetitive upon revision, with much of the code being functionally redundant.
         * All JS code has since been refactored (using the forEach method and a single .onclick rather than several) and better reflects my learning of Javascript during this project.

 **Ongoing bugs**

-There are currently no ongoing bugs in this project at present.
+Whilst there are no ongoing bugs in this project at present, future versions of this project will have more refactored Javascript code for the point system.

 **Validator testing**